wernerglinka/metalsmith-blog-lists/README.md

 You can pass options to metalsmith-blog-lists with the Javascript API or CLI.
 The options are:
 - **latestQuantity**: optional.
 The number of blogposts to display.
 The default is 3.
 - **featuredQuantity**: optional.
 The number of featured blogposts to display.
 The default is 3.
-- **featuredPostOrder**: optional.
+- **featuredPostSortOrder**: optional.
 The order in which featured blogposts are displayed.
 The default is "desc".
 - **fileExtension**: optional.
 The blogpost file extension.
 The default is `.md`.
 - **blogDirectoryName**: optional.
 The blogpost directory must be in the Metalsmith source directory.The default is `blog`